iainmcgin/scalac-divbyzero-plugin/README.md

 # Scala Compiler Plugin DivByZero Example

-The code contained in this repository is based upon Lex Spoon's [Scala Compiler Plugin Tutorial], modified slightly to get it to build against the Scala 2.9.0-1 compiler.
+The code contained in this repository is based upon Lex Spoon's [Scala Compiler Plugin Tutorial], built against all current released versions 2.8.x and 2.9.x and the 2.10.0 nightly.

 # How to build